pedro16v/sticky-note-detection/README.md

 - Shape validation (area, aspect ratio, extent, vertices)
 - Confidence scoring based on multiple validation criteria
 - Non-aggressive clustering to prevent over-merging of nearby notes
+- Relative size filtering to remove unreasonably small false positives

+### Size Filtering
+The detector automatically filters out detections that are too small compared to other detected notes:
+- Removes detections smaller than 10% of the median size
+- Removes detections smaller than 70% of the 30th percentile size
+- Ensures all detections meet an absolute minimum size threshold

+This prevents false positives from tiny colored regions while preserving legitimate sticky notes of varying sizes.

 ## Troubleshooting